 - Sugarloaf Mountain – The cable car to the top of the mountain (and of course, the mountain itself) offers mesmerizing views of the Rio skyline and the boundless ocean.

 Top Tip: Most hostels have tie-ups with local tour companies that offer good discounts, be sure to inquire at the reception during check-in and reserve a spot in advance – that’s what we did!

 Before booking the tour, check the forecast to see if it’s likely to be cloudy at Christ the Redeemer – clouds will block your view!
 Websites are offering a live stream of the view from the top that you could use for this purpose as well.

 Early the next morning, I woke up early to catch my last Brazilian sunrise over Copacabana beach and felt the ocean mist spray my body one last time.
 When we boarded our flight back to India soon after, I couldn’t help but wonder if I’d ever come back to this tropical paradise 15,000 kilometers from home.

 You know what they say about hindsight!
 You’ve read my top tips for each destination, but here’s what I would do differently if I had the chance to do it all over again:

 - Pack light – always, always pack light.
 The rule of thumb that works best for me for day outfits is one top for each day of the visit, plus half that number of lowers, and one spare outfit.
-On a trip that involved visiting five Brazil cities over a span of three weeks, two full suitcases eventually became a pain to lug around (for me, and for my friends!).
+On a trip that involved visiting five Brazil cities over three weeks, two full suitcases eventually became a pain to lug around (for me, and my friends!).

 - Be sure to check the weather before you leave – I would have carried one more jacket had I known how chilly/ rainy Brazil can get in the early morning and late evening, even in the summer.